BU-DiSC/CAVE/Readme.md

 [LDBC Graph Analytics Benchmark](https://ldbcouncil.org/benchmarks/graphalytics/) for the _Twitter-mpi_ dataset.

+We also provide a simple random graph generator in `/scripts/graph_gen.py` also based on NetworKit.

 ## Read Benchmark Results

 The benchmark output will be stored in `/log` folder with naming scheme `[data]_[algo]_[testcase].csv`.
 The columns are